This text is translated into Russian by google automatic human level neural machine.

 It is easy to understand.
 One has only to look at the dynamics of the population of most of the cities and towns of the region.
 Nikolaevsk-on-Amur has lost three thousand people in recent years.
 In Vanino, where in the "peak" lived more than 21000 people, today lives a little more than 15 thousand.
 The same picture in other cities.
 Even in the "city of presidential attention" Komsomolsk-on-Amur over the past decade, the population has declined by more than 25 thousand residents.
 And the process of outflow continues.

-The wealthiest or most desperate people go straight to the west.
-They depart from the region in the traditional for the Far Eastern capital or south of Russia.
-Someone is leaving to the south - to China, to South Korea, to Thailand.
-But for many and many such a step is impossible.
-Not enough money.
-I do not want to break up relations with my circle.
-Afraid to leave the familiar climate.
+The wealthiest or most desperate people go directly to the West.
+They leave the region for the capital cities traditional for the Far East or the south of Russia.
+Someone goes to the south - to China, to South Korea, to Thailand.
+But for many, many such a step is impossible.
+There are not enough funds.
+I don't want to break off relations with my circle.
+I am afraid to leave the familiar climate.
 Yes, you never know.
-Such people and send their feet to Vladivostok or Khabarovsk.
-The choice between the largest cities in the region depends on random circumstances: the presence of acquaintances, the scope of activities, the cost of moving and much more.
-It is important that the regional capitals are increasingly becoming centers of attraction of the population in the region.
+Such people direct their feet to Vladivostok or Khabarovsk.
+The choice between the largest cities in the region depends on random circumstances: the presence of acquaintances, the field of activity, the cost of moving, and much more.
+It is important that regional capitals are increasingly becoming centers of attraction for the population in the region.

 Is it bad?
 Probably not.
 This process, with small variations, is now taking place throughout the country.
 Cities draw a village, large cities pull the population from the whole subject of the federation, and even from the macroregion.
 Capitals beckoning lights are felt even at the other end of the country.
 All clear.
 Moving to a larger city, in fact, is a form of overcoming geographical disparity.
 Let not the migrants themselves, but their children will live better, brighter, more interesting and richer.